roovyshapiro/Buggify/README.md

          + if filelist{line_index)[hash_index - 1).isspace(] and random.randint{1, 3] == 1;
 	 ~~~~
  - **all_bracket_switch()**
- 	-All bracket types found in a line are switched with another bracket type.
+ 	- All bracket types found in a line are switched with another bracket type.
 	~~~~
 	- if filelist[line_index][hash_index - 1].isspace() and random.randint(1, 3) == 1:
 	+ if filelist(line_index)(hash_index - 1).isspace[] and random.randint[1, 3] == 1: